-All states have driving under the influence (DUI) laws that were enacted to help keep drivers, passengers, and the community safe.
-But did you know that every state and the federal government have laws against Boating Under the Influence ('BUI') that allow law enforcement officials to stop boats and other watercraft, and make sure that boat operators and their passengers are safe enough to be allowed on the water?
+Driving under the influence (DUI) is a crime in all 50 states.
+But did you know that every state and the federal government also have laws against boating under the influence (BUI)?
+These statutes allow law enforcement officials to stop boats and other types of watercraft to ensure that boat operators and their passengers are safe enough to be on the water.

-Since boating accidents and injuries rise dramatically when the weather is warmer, it is important to annually review boating safety requirements, and know how boating while intoxicated ('BWI') and BUI laws and regulations affect you.
+Since boating accidents and injuries rise dramatically during warmer weather, it is essential to review boating safety requirements.
+Know how boating while intoxicated (BWI) and BUI laws and regulations affect you.

 BUI: The Basics

 Whether you operate a fishing boat, sailboat, personal watercraft, or sailboard, you risk a BUI charge.
 The U.S. Coast Guard warns that "alcohol is more hazardous on water than on land."
 Different factors can affect a boat operator's physical and mental abilities while on the water.
 These include: